jobgunwiz/hmg_swip2nd/day1/readme.md

-## this is the first class of the NGB c lecture
+## this dir contain 'the first class of the NGB c lecture'